TheRealHnefi/dieselrogue/doc/design.md

 ## Misc:
 * Multi-tile actors, like mechs and tanks - pilotable!
 * Fluid mechanics.
 Possible to have fuel leak and ignite.
 Precursor to fortress mode?
+* Items that give active abilities, but never overlap with perks abilities

 ## Projectile Weapons:
 ### Examples: